0xAX/linux-insides/Initialization/linux-initialization-1.md

 First steps in the kernel code
 --------------------------------------------------------------------------------

-The previous [post](https://0xax.gitbook.io/linux-insides/summary/booting/linux-bootstrap-6) was a last part of the Linux kernel [booting process](https://0xax.gitbook.io/linux-insides/summary/booting) chapter and now we are starting to dive into initialization process of the Linux kernel.
+The previous [post](https://0xax.gitbook.io/linux-insides/summary/booting/linux-bootstrap-6) was a last part of the Linux kernel [booting process](https://0xax.gitbook.io/linux-insides/summary/booting) chapter and now we are starting to dive into the initialization process of the Linux kernel.
 After the image of the Linux kernel is decompressed and placed in a correct place in memory, it starts to work.
-All previous parts describe the work of the Linux kernel setup code which does preparation before the first bytes of the Linux kernel code will be executed.
-From now we are in the kernel and all parts of this chapter will be devoted to the initialization process of the kernel before it will launch process with [pid](https://en.wikipedia.org/wiki/Process_identifier) `1`.
-There are many things to do before the kernel will start first `init` process.
-Hope we will see all of the preparations before kernel will start in this big chapter.
-We will start from the kernel entry point, which is located in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S) and will move further and further.
-We will see first preparations like early page tables initialization, switch to a new descriptor in kernel space and many many more, before we will see the `start_kernel` function from the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c) will be called.
+All previous parts describe the work of the Linux kernel setup code which performs preparation before the first bytes of the Linux kernel code will be executed.
+From now on we are in the kernel and all parts of this chapter will be devoted to the initialization process of the kernel before it launches the process with the [pid](https://en.wikipedia.org/wiki/Process_identifier) `1`.
+There are many things to be done before the kernel starts first `init` process.
+Hopefully we will see all of the preparations before kernel starts throughout this big chapter.
+We will start from the kernel entry point, that is located in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S) and will move further and further.
+We will see the initial preparations such as early page tables initialization, switching to a new descriptor in kernel space and many many more, before we see the `start_kernel` function from the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c) being called.

 In the last [part](https://0xax.gitbook.io/linux-insides/summary/booting/linux-bootstrap-6) of the previous [chapter](https://0xax.gitbook.io/linux-insides/summary/booting) we stopped at the jmp instruction from the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S) assembly source code file: